CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/index.md

 If you are not familiar with p5.js, it is a high-quality JavaScript library for building interactive animations.
 It has been around since 2014 and it is supported by a large community of educators and creative people that combine programming with art.
 Because there is a strong ethos of sharing open-source p5.js scripts there is ample material for ChatGPT to be trained on.
 There are currently over [21,000 p5.js sketches](https://github.com/search?q=p5.js&type=repositories) found on GitHub!

+Our goal here is to teach you how to write precise ChatGPT prompts that will generate a working p5.js simulation without having to understand how to write JavaScript.

 ## Structure of a p5.js Sketch

 Each sketch (the name of a p5.js program) is usually a single JavaScript file that has an extension of .js.